utkarshdongardive/Hybrid-Application/readme.md

 ## 3. Viewing App Topology

-The deployed applicaiton would be like this in MCM Hub console.
+The deployed application would be like this in MCM Hub console.

 <img src="images/01-applications.png" >